Childhood

 Though the work of the publisher's editorial staff and design crew left much to be desired, this did not detour him from spending countless hours and limited funds on advertisement, merchandise and peripherals to appear as professional as possible to potential readers.
 All the chips were on the table, but the cards had yet to be dealt.
 It was only a month later that his efforts yielded positive results, as The Book of Neophyte began to steadily climb the charts.

 Steven e-mailed, wrote countless letters and spent every available minute looking for anyone who could help him promote his book.
 It wasn't until he gained the attention of Fearless Fred from 102.1 The Edge in Toronto, when he truly felt he may have something, after all.
-Sweating and nervous, he conducted his first big radio interview with upwards of 2.4 million listeners during a Friday afternoon commute.
+Sweating and nervous, he conducted his first mainstream radio interview with upwards of 2.4 million listeners during a Friday afternoon commute.
 The sleep deprived and nerve-wrecked author had never been so apprehensive, but his endurance had payed off.
 After this monumental interview and grand exposure, e-book sales skyrocketed in record time, almost overnight.

 He had accomplished what many had insisted was impossible: The Book of Neophyte quickly rose to the #2 spot on diesel books, the biggest e-book site in the world at the time, just below the Aragon series.
 The reviews were in, and the book was making some serious noise.
 However, over the span of its steady run, the numbers didn't quite add up.
 The literary title had spent over a year and a half on the bestsellers list, yet the royalty cheques he received were laughably small.
 Regardless, the publishers had, at bare minimum, put the book on the shelves of every bookstore across the globe, and albeit slightly discouraged, Steven continued work on his second installment.

 Ideas for many other stories of different styles and genres kept him awake at night, knowing that he would have to prioritize his work.
-In order to succeed, countless ideas would have to wait on the backburner until the Neophyte series could be picked up by a traditional publisher. iUniverse had not fought for his royalties when Diesel books went under a few years later—a loss of a calculated $27,000 worth of much needed revenue, stolen by the shameless website.
+In order to succeed, countless ideas would have to wait on the backburner until the Neophyte series could be picked up by a traditional publisher. iUniverse had not fought for his royalties when Diesel books went under a few years later—a loss of a calculated $38,000 worth of much needed revenue, stolen by the shameless website.
 This money would have allowed him time to write, and a workable budget to hire the best of editors and marketing professionals, but with the theft of these crucial royalties, Steven found himself back in the world of manual labor, saving and scrimping for the funds to proceed in the years to come.

 With this serious lack of financial backing, the author took the loss harshly, but never stopped writing.